SaschaWillems/ModernVkTriangle/README.md

 	.initialLayout = VK_IMAGE_LAYOUT_UNDEFINED,
 };
 ```
 > **Note:** We use a fixed depth format (`VK_FORMAT_D24_UNORM_S8_UINT`).
-This is a [mandatory format](https://docs.vulkan.org/spec/latest/chapters/formats.html#features-required-format-support) meaning it's supported in every Vulkan implementation.
+This is a [mandatory format](https://docs.vulkan.org/spec/latest/chapters/formats.html#features-required-format-support), meaning it's supported in every Vulkan implementation.

 The image is 2D and uses a format with support for depth.
 We don't need multiple mip levels or Layers.
 Using optimal tiling with [`VK_IMAGE_TILING_OPTIMAL`](https://docs.vulkan.org/refpages/latest/refpages/source/VkImageTiling.html) makes sure the image is stored in a format best suited for the GPU.
 We also need to state our desired usage cases for the image, which is [`VK_IMAGE_USAGE_DEPTH_STENCIL_ATTACHMENT_BIT`](https://docs.vulkan.org/refpages/latest/refpages/source/VkImageUsageFlagBits.html) as we'll use it as the depth attachment for our render output (more on that later).
-The initial layout defines the image's content, which we don't have to care about, so we set that to[`VK_IMAGE_LAYOUT_UNDEFINED`](https://docs.vulkan.org/refpages/latest/refpages/source/VkImageLayout.html).
+The initial layout defines the image's content, which we don't have to care about, so we set that to [`VK_IMAGE_LAYOUT_UNDEFINED`](https://docs.vulkan.org/refpages/latest/refpages/source/VkImageLayout.html).

 This is also the first time we'll use VMA to allocate something in Vulkan.
 Memory allocation for buffers and images in Vulkan is verbose yet often very similar.
 With VMA we can do away with a lot of that.
 VMA also takes care of selecting the correct memory types and usage flags, something that would otherwise require a lot of code to get proper.